Saffron Mashed Potatoes – Vegan mashed potatoes, dairy free. Creamy and buttery flavored, a little exotic with garlic, coconut milk and saffron.

 Saffron can be expensive; I tend to reserve it for holidays and special occasions.
 These potatoes would make an elegant side dish for Rosh Hashanah, or any holiday.
 They have a lovely golden color, creamy flavor and fluffy texture.
 I hope you love them as much as we do.

-- 5 lbs potatoes, peeled and cut into large chunks
+- 5 pounds potatoes, peeled and cut into large chunks

 - Pinch saffron threads (make sure you use a good quality saffron, the expensive stuff-- the other kind has no flavor)

-- 1 1/2 tbsp flour (for Passover or gluten free use 1 tbsp potato starch)
+- 1 1/2 tablespoons flour (for Passover or gluten free use 1 tbsp potato starch)

 - 1 cup unsweetened non-dairy milk (or more if needed (almond, rice, soy, etc.))